GRBs from Collapse of Thorne-\.Zytkow-like Objects as the Aftermath of WD-NS Coalescence: Summary and Discussion

-The event rate of WD-NS mergers is $\sim 0.5-1\times 10^{4}\rm Gpc^{-3} \rm yr^{-1}$\citep{Tho2009,Pas2011b}, or as lower as $\sim 0.7-7\times 10^{3}\rm Gpc^{-3}yr^{-1}$ in the near cosmos \citep{Liu2018}.
-A non-negligible fraction of those mergers can undergo the UMT process \citep{Bob2017} and produce TZlOs.
-Whether or not all of those TZlOs can further collapse and generate GRB 200826A-like events remains an open question.
+The event rate of WD-NS mergers is $\sim 0.5-1\times 10^{4}\rm ~Gpc^{-3} \rm yr^{-1}$\citep{Tho2009,Pas2011}, or as low as $\sim 0.7-7\times 10^{3}\rm~Gpc^{-3}yr^{-1}$ in the near cosmos \citep{Liu2018}.
+A non-negligible fraction of those mergers can undergo the UMT process \citep{Bob2017}, while the formation of TZlOs is contingent upon the presence of WDs with significantly high masses.
+WDs exceeding a mass of 1.3 $M_{\odot}$ are estimated to constitute a mere $0.5\%$ of the total WD population \citep{Kep2007}.
+This rarity substantially limits the formation rate of TZlOs to $\sim 50 \rm~Gpc^{-3} yr^{-1}$.
+Furthermore, considering the beaming effect of GRBs and applying a beaming factor of 0.01, the resultant event rate of GRBs originating from TZlO collapses is estimated to be $\sim0.035-0.5 \rm~Gpc^{-3} yr^{-1}$.

+The GW emission from WD-NS mergers presents distinct characteristics compared to those from binary NS mergers and the collapse of massive stars.
+In the scenario of a merger involving a massive WD and an NS, the onset of mass transfer occurs as the WD fills its Roche lobe when the orbital period is approximately 3 s, corresponding to the frequency of GW emissions at around 0.1-1 Hz \citep{Kang2024}.
+This falls within the detection range of future space-based GW detectors, Tianqin, and LISA \citep{Luo2016}.
+On the other hand, we can strictly constrain the duration of stable TZlOs based on the time delay between possible GWs from WD-NS mergers and their associated GRBs.

+Due to the beamed nature of GRBs, observations of coincident GWs and GRBs are not always expected in WD-NS mergers.
+However, optical emissions are present, particularly in scenarios involving delayed collapse.
+In such cases, the stellar wind shell may contain radioactive materials like $^{56}Ni$, potentially leading to low-luminosity SNe such as SNe Iax, faint rapid red transients, or Ca-rich transients \citep{Zen2020,Bob2022,Kal2023}.
+If the TZlO does not immediately collapse into a black hole but instead forms a massive magnetar, the interaction between the magnetar-driven ejecta and the disk wind shell can produce an IPSN.
+The production of an IPSN and a GRB also involves a temporal delay, marking another distinction from typical SNe associated with GRBs.

 Nevertheless, discoveries of similar events in the future or the existing GRB samples can shed some light on this new class of GRB events and the fate of the WD-NS mergers.